zzeekk/generic-referencedata-editor/README.md

 # Generic reference data editor

-This is web application using a Json Schema definition to edit a list of elements in Json format.
+This is web application using a Json Schema definition to edit a list of records in Json format.
 The schema and data can be loaded using different backend providers.
 The GUI shows a list of the elements as table, and an edit form if an element is selected.

 The Json Schema to edit a specified <dataset-name>.json file is named <dataset-name>.schema.json by convention.
-The Json Schema is used to create a generic form for editing the elements. https://jsonschema.net/ can create json schema's by example (disable all assertions and annotations).
+The Json Schema is used to create a generic form for editing a record.
+The form supports arrays and nested objects. https://jsonschema.net/ can create json schema's by example (disable all assertions and annotations).

 The schma file needs an additional "$metadata" attribute which can take the following properties: